-- Health and safety benefit: there are no such benefits from CoOL, as these are adequately covered by other regulatory structures already in place; - Fundamental food system value (e.g. easier product tracking and recall): there are no such benefits from CoOL, as there are other systems in place that already better achieve this (e.g. batch numbers and use-by dates); - Consumer trust in the food system from information revelation: benefits of this are small to negligible, as if there was an appreciable benefit from CoOL, suppliers would be voluntarily applying it more than they do; - Consumers' right to know CoO: there is some social value in information, but the extent is unknown and likely to be small, as food retailers and producers in both Australia and New Zealand report that enquiries from the public regarding origin of food are too small to register in their enquiry records, indicating there is no large latent demand for such information.
+- Health and safety benefit: there are no further benefits derived from CoOL additional to those delivered by other regulatory structures already in place; - Fundamental food system value (e.g. easier product tracking and recall): there are no such benefits from CoOL, as there are other systems in place that already better achieve this (e.g. batch numbers and use-by dates); - Consumer trust in the food system from information revelation: benefits of this are small to negligible, as if there was an appreciable benefit from CoOL, suppliers would be voluntarily applying it more than they do;

+• Consumers' right to know CoO: there is some social value in information, but the extent is unknown and unlikely to be large, as food retailers and producers in both Australia and New Zealand report that enquiries from the public regarding origin of food are too small to register in their enquiry records, indicating there is no large latent demand for such information.